-Tuition Appeal Guidelines and Policy (Financial Appeals Committee) Tusculum College realizes that, on rare occasions, students may need to appeal tuition charges due to extenuating circumstances.
+Tuition Appeal Guidelines and Policy (Financial Appeals Committee) Tusculum realizes that, on rare occasions, students may need to appeal tuition charges due to extenuating circumstances.
 Reasons that may be acceptable for an appeal consideration are: - Serious illness or an accident of the student.
 This will normally require a medical statement from a licensed physician. - Death, serious illness or injury in the immediate family (parent, siblings, children or spouse).
 A licensed physician's statement, appropriate death certificate or obituary will be required. - Military deployment/reactivation.
 A copy of the official deployment/reactivation notice recommended.
 Deployment and reactivation dates must be within the semester the student is appealing. - Other extenuating circumstances supported with documentation.
 Restrictions You may not submit a financial appeal if:

 - The issue is related to an academic grievance.
 Such grievances are handled through the academic divisions. - The appeal is for a term that is over one year of age. - The request is based on acceptance into another school or incarceration.
-These are not accepted as valid extenuating circumstances. - The issue is solely based on the lack of knowledge/understanding or failure to follow College policies, dates and deadlines published in the college catalog, student handbook, and/or policies available on-line at www.tusculum.edu.
-Requirements and guidelines to submit an Appeal: • Students must communicate with advisors or the Business Office (business@tusculum.edu) for appropriate instructions and forms.
+These are not accepted as valid extenuating circumstances. - The issue is solely based on the lack of knowledge/ understanding or failure to follow College policies, dates and deadlines published in the Tusculum catalog, student handbook, and/or policies available on-line at www.tusculum.edu.
+Requirements and guidelines to submit an Appeal: Students must communicate with advisors or the Business Office (business@tusculum.edu) for appropriate instructions and forms.
 All appeals must be submitted to business@tusculum.edu.
-Each appeal must include: 1.
-The Financial Appeal Formal Request form signed by the student (available upon request).
+Each appeal must include: - 1.
+The Financial Appeal Formal Request form signed by the student (available upon request). - 2.
+A formal letter signed by the student and addressed to the Financial Appeals Committee.
+This letter must be very clear in what the student is requesting (tuition for a specific course or semester and the reasoning for the appeal). - 3.
+Attach all supporting documentation. - Failure to provide adequate documentation at the time of submission may result in denial of appeal. - Filing an appeal does not relieve the student from current obligations to Tusculum.
+The student is responsible for all charges assessed on their account pending a decision on the appeal. - If the appeal is granted and the student is a financial aid recipient, (student loans, grants and scholarships) financial aid may be reduced or removed and could result in a return of funds.
+The student will be responsible for repaying these funds immediately.
+This includes any financial aid refunds that the student may have received and/or bookstore charges.
+(Rules and regulations governing federal financial aid programs cannot be waived through a financial appeal or under any other circumstances) The Financial Appeals Committee meets once a month.
+Official written notification of the outcome of the appeal will be sent to the student approximately two weeks after decision is made.
+Revised 8/31/2017